rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 openshift-monitoring                               prometheus-k8s-0                                                  7/7     Running     1          43h     10.129.2.9      compute-2   <none>           <none>
 ```

-Our traffic is originated from the Grafana with direction to the Prometheus instance in access the metrics stored.
+Our traffic was originated from the Grafana with direction to the Prometheus instance in order to access the metrics stored.

 ## Analysing Flow Records of the etcd clients